wangp/pushpull/README.md

 Be aware of what is known to the state database.
 For now, this requires poking around the state database with SQLite commands.

-This is a bad sequence of events:
+Here is a bad sequence of events:

  1. you synchronise a Maildir folder `Foo` with an IMAP folder `RemoteFoo`
  2. you rename `Foo` to `Bar`